coyove/nj/README.md

 ### Variable
 1. No need to declare them, just write `a = 1` directly.
 2. You can only refer defined variables, e.g. `a = b` is illegal, should be `b = <something> a = b`.
+2. No way to return multiple values.
 3. To initiate a slice, you write `a = {1, 2, 3}`, to initiate a struct, you write `a = {k: 1}`.
-A struct's fields are immutable:
+A struct's fields are immutable (more on that later):
 ```
 a = { k : 1 }
 a.k++
 assert(a.k == 2)// ok
 a.k2 = 2        // panic
 ```
-4. Since we don't have declarations, to create a variable specifically inside a scope, we usually prepend it with a `$`, e.g.:
+4. Since we don't have declarations, to create a variable specifically inside a scope, we usually prepend it with a `$` when declaring it and drop the `$` when referring it, e.g.:
 ```
 func foo(b) {
     $a = 1
     (func() {
         $a = b
-        io.println("inner: ", $a)
+        io.println("inner: ", a)
     })()
-    io.println("outer: ", $a)
+    io.println("outer: ", a)
 }
 foo(2)
 // outputs:
 //      inner: 2
 //      outer: 1
 ```
-Note there are two exceptions as shown below where the variable `a` is never touched:
+Note there are two exceptions as shown below where the topmost variable `a` is never touched:
 ```
 a = 1
 func foo(a) {